Foster Care & Adoption Frequently Asked Questions

 Once you have completed the required pre-service training AND completed and turned in all required paperwork, you will fill out and submit an application.
 Some of the required paperwork includes: a fire inspection and safety audit of the home, a medical statement from a doctor for each member of the family, and police checks and fingerprints for all adults in the household.
-Then a social worker, known as a Licensing Specialist, will be assigned to begin the home study process.
+Then a caseworker, known as a Licensing Specialist, will be assigned to begin the home study process.

 The home study is a process that involves information sharing and gathering for the purpose of determining an applicant’s suitability in meeting the general criteria to be licensed and/or approved as a foster or foster-to-adopt parent based on state and agency eligibility requirements.

 The home study is a detailed process that involves all household members.
-During the home study, all family members will be interviewed by the Licensing Specialist.
+During the home study, all family members age four and older will be interviewed by the Licensing Specialist.
 The process affords applicants the opportunity to assess whether or not foster care and/or adoption is the appropriate option for their family.
 The home study process also provides the applicants and the agency an opportunity to mutually assess which child(ren) in the agency’s care the applicants are best suited to parent.

 After your home study has been completed and approved, the agency recommends the family to the Ohio Department of Jobs and Family Services for licensing.
-When you receive your license, the agency can begin placing foster children with your family.
+When you receive your license, the agency can begin placing children with your family.